RobVortex11/GRATITUDE-JOURNAL-NEW-1/gratitude.md

 I am grateful to my family and friends for the support.
 I've decided to sharpen my skills and they are expereincing the transformation.
 I am grateful!
 I am grateful to my peer's feedback, they genuily make me grow.
 I am grateful to everyone at Pursuit.
 There's a solid and strong community here: people share, prepare, cook food for us!
 Help us when we are stock and make suggestions when we have questions.
 I am very grateful to all of them!
+I am happy to know that my growth since the program has started is noticeable in my circle of freinds and is making some changes in the way I think about building.